Rick Burleson

-Richard Paul "Rooster" Burleson (born April 29, 1951) is an American former Major League Baseball shortstop.
-Burleson, who played for three American League teams over 13 seasons, was a very intense ballplayer.
+Richard Paul Burleson (born April 29, 1951), nicknamed "Rooster", is an American former Major League Baseball shortstop.
+Burleson, who played for three American League teams over 13 seasons, was an intense ballplayer.
 Former Boston Red Sox teammate Bill Lee once said of Burleson, "Some guys didn't like to lose, but Rick got angry if the score was even tied."

+Early life, family and education

+Burleson graduated from Warren High School, in Downey, California.
+He attended Cerritos Junior College for one year.

 Minor leagues

-Burleson was originally drafted by the Minnesota Twins in the 1970 Major League Baseball Draft upon graduation from Warren High School, but did not sign.
-After a year at Cerritos Junior College, the Boston Red Sox selected Burleson #5 overall during the January secondary phase of the 1970 Major League Baseball Draft.
+Burleson was drafted by the Minnesota Twins in the 1970 Major League Baseball Draft upon graduation from high school, but he did not sign.
+After a year of junior college, the Boston Red Sox selected Burleson #5 overall during the January secondary phase of the 1970 Major League Baseball Draft.

 Burleson spent his first professional season with the Winter Haven Red Sox of the Florida State League.
 He batted only .220, and committed 38 errors at short.
 In 1972, Burleson was named an Eastern League All-Star while assigned to the Pawtucket Red Sox.
 Following Luis Aparicio's retirement, he battled Mario Guerrero for the starting shortstop job in spring training 1974.